borgo-lang/borgo/playground/examples.md

 Fields in structs can be modified only if the variable is declared as mutable (`let mut` keyword).

+Contrary to Go, all struct fields must be initialized.
+See the section on `nil` and zero values for more information.

 ```rust
 use fmt;